Padova-Asiago Supernova Group

 Giant outburst and eruptions of very massive stars

-HTS image showing the Homunculus Nebula surrounding the Eta Carinae.
+Fig. 1 HST image showing the Homunculus Nebula surrounding the Eta Carinae.
 The str ucture was produced in the 19th Century Giant Eruption of this Galactic LBV.
-Cre dits: N. Smith, and NASA.
+Credits: N. Smith, and NASA.

-A single outburst occurred in October 2004 in the galaxy UGC 4904, has been followed after two years by the explosion of the Type Ibn SN 2006jc (Pastorello et al. 2007, Nature, 447, 829; Fig. 4).
+Although SN impostors seem to preferentially herald Type IIn SNe, in one case a stellar outburst was observed before the explosion of a SN Ibn.
+This single outburst occurred in October 2004 in the galaxy UGC 4904, and was followed after two years by the explosion of the Type Ibn SN 2006jc (Pastorello et al. 2007, Nature, 447, 829; Fig. 4).
 The 2004 event was interpreted as an outburst of a Wolf-Rayet star, which exploded as a luminous core-collapse SN.

 Leading researchers: N. Elias-Rosa, P. Ochner, A. Pastorello, L. Tartaglia

-Collaborators: M. Fraser, R. Kotak, E. Kankare, J. Maund, S. Mattila, F. Bufano, V. Goranskij, E. Barsukova, the Padova SN group.
+Collaborators: M. Fraser, R. Kotak, E. Kankare, J. Maund, S. Mattila, F. Bufano, V. Goranskij, E. Barsukova, G. Pignata, and the Padova SN group.